Born: 1920, Kirton, Suffolk.

 On leaving school, he obtained a post with a commercial firm in London, but gave this up a few weeks before the outbreak of war to train as a pilot.

 On the 9th August 1941, at St. Mary’s Church, Sawston, Cambridgeshire, Crelin married Joan Eddowes, of 8, Agnew Road, Manchester, Lancashire – born 1920, Chorlton, Lancashire.
+An Aircraftwoman.

 Bodie (left) with P/O JB Kendal at 66 Squadron